4GeeksAcademy/machine-learning-content/06-12d-ml_algos/linear-regression.md

 # Linear Regression

+Linear regression is a basic yet super powerful machine learning algorithm.
+As you gain more and more experience with machine learning, you’ll notice how simple is better than complex most of the time.
+Linear regression is widely used in different supervised machine learning problems and it focuses on regression problem (the value we wish the predict is continuous).

-Linear regression is an approach to model the relationship between a single dependent variable (target variable) and one (simple regression) or more (multiple regression) independent variables.
+It models the relationship between a single dependent variable (target variable) and one (simple regression) or more (multiple regression) independent variables.
 The linear regression model assumes a linear relationship between the input and output variables.
 If this relationship is present, we can estimate the coefficients required by the model to make predictions on new data.

 What are the five linear regression assumptions and how can you check for them?